SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-2-media.md

 #### Supplying Your own Fonts

-You can include your own external fonts through CSS @import statements.
-Be aware that many (also fonts like "Arial"), cannot be self-hosted unless you have a license that allows that.
-Google Fonts has an overview of fonts that you can freely use.
+As fonts can be vectors for hacks, the research catalogue only allows including external fonts from Google Fonts at the moment (although we hope to change this in the future).
+[Google Fonts](https://fonts.google.com/) has an overview of fonts that you can freely use.
+You can include Google Fonts through CSS @import statements.
 Here is an example of using the "Roboto" font:

 	@import url('https://fonts.googleapis.com/css2?family=Roboto:ital@1&display=swap');